Facebook is giving $1,000 to all of its 45,000 employees - KRDO

 The news was first reported by The Information, citing an internal memo sent by Facebook CEO Mark Zuckerberg on Tuesday.

 Facebook has around 45,000 employees worldwide.
-The company did not specify whether the $1,000 bonus will also be available to contract employees, but said earlier this month that it would continue to pay hourly workers, such as janitors and cafeteria workers, their regular wages despite reduced working hours.
+The $1,000 bonus will only be available to full-time employees and not contractors, according to a source familiar with the matter.
+The company said earlier this month that it would continue to pay hourly workers, such as janitors and cafeteria workers, their regular wages despite reduced working hours.

 Facebook’s median annual salary in 2018 was $228,651, according to a filing with the Securities and Exchange Commission.